 Students who study aviation do not always become pilots.
-There are many careers in aviation an international student can pursue through certain degree programs associated with aviation.
-Colleges, universities and schools all over the US have many different degree programs that help international students prepare for careers in aviation as a mechanic, air traffic controller, flight attendant, and more.
+In fact, there are many careers in aviation that an international student might pursue through with a degree in aviation.
+Colleges, universities and schools all over the US offer many different degree programs that help international students prepare for careers in aviation as a mechanic, air traffic controller, flight attendant, and more.
 So what are the basics of these careers in aviation?

-When people think of aviation, they think of pilots.
-A pilot usually specializes in the type of aircraft they want to fly such as airplanes, gyroplanes, helicopters, gliders, balloons, or airships.
-In order to become a pilot, you can attend a flight school and get the necessary certificate and license needed to fly.
+When people think of aviation, they generally think of pilots.
+A pilot usually specializes in the type of aircraft they fly, for example: airplanes, gyroplanes, helicopters, gliders, balloons, or airships.
+In order to become a pilot, you can attend a flight school and get the necessary certificate and license.
 A degree program at a college or university in flight management or other similar degree programs also allow international students to become a pilot.
 However, a pilot must be able to pass a strict medical exam.
 Pilots do a variety of work from flying large commercial airbuses to crop dusting or banner pulling, as well as private tours and air taxis.

 Planes could not fly safely without the help of air traffic controllers.
 Air traffic controllers must be a good multi-tasker, detail oriented and alert at all times.
 They help aircraft land and take off by clearing the airspace around them and making sure planes are not too close to one another.
-There are several different types of controllers that help make this all happen.
-Some different types of controllers are the tower local controllers, the terminal radar controller, the tower flight data controller, the ground controller, the clearance delivery controller, the en route controller, and the radar associate controller.
+There are several different types of controllers, including the tower local controllers, the terminal radar controller, the tower flight data controller, the ground controller, the clearance delivery controller, the en route controller, and the radar associate controller.
 "The vast majority of air traffic controllers are employed by the Federal Aviation Administration," according to the US Bureau of Labor Statistics.

 Flight attendants, along with pilots, are the face of airlines.
 They are the celebrities of the aviation world.
 Flight attendants represent the airline and are primarily responsible for the passengers' safety in the case of an emergency.
 They inform passengers of the safety procedures before take off as well as assisting passengers with exiting the plane in the case of an emergency.
 Secondary responsibilities include making sure the passengers are comfortable and are having a pleasant flying experience.
 They serve drinks and snacks, distribute pillows and blankets, and inform passengers on in-flight entertainment.
 In some cases, you may only need a high school diploma to be a flight attendant, but recently, more airlines are requiring flight attendants to have a college degree.
 Helpful degrees include any type of degree in aviation as well as degrees in hospitality.